mastashake08/StripeServer/readme.md

 To install this microservice clone this repository on your server and install the composer dependencies: composer install

-Next you need to rename .env.example to .env and fill in STRIPE_KEY and MAIL_* keys.
+Next you need to rename .env.example to .env and fill in STRIPE_KEY, PHONE_ADDRESS and MAIL_* keys.

 It would be in your best interest to run this code on an HTTPS server to further protect your client's information.

 ##Webhooks

+Create webhooks on your Stripe account and point it to your http://<server-ip>/stripe If you wish to edit which events to listen for simply add that event to the switch statement in the WebHookController.